jbrulmans/spotify-to-slack/README.md

 Drop the following `plist` into `~/Library/LaunchAgents/com.user.spotify-to-slack.plist`.
 The filename must match the string under Label, replace `/PATH/TO/SCRIPT.sh` with an actual path to the .sh script above.

+> :warning: Make sure that the path to the homebrew installation directory is set correctly in `EnvironmentVariables`!

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <!DOCTYPE plist PUBLIC "-//Apple Computer//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">